karlospn/mytechramblings-site-source-code/content/posts/create-dotnet-templates-for-visual-studio-part-2.md

     - ``AutoMapper``
     - ``Microsoft.Extensions.Hosting.Systemd``
     - ``Microsoft.Extensions.Hosting.WindowsServices``
+    - ``Dockerfile``
-  - I have also included an ``Azure Pipelines`` YAML file and a ``GitHub Action``that allow us to deploy the service into an Azure App Service.
+  - I have also included an ``Azure Pipelines`` YAML file and a ``GitHub Action`` YAML file to deploy the app into Azure App Service, thereby when you create a new solution using the template a ready-to-go deployment pipeline will be created.

-  >If you want to take a look at the source code, click [HERE](https://github.com/karlospn/pack-dotnet-templates-example/tree/main/src/HostedServiceNet5RabbitConsumerTemplate)
+  >If you want to take a look at the worker source code, click [HERE](https://github.com/karlospn/pack-dotnet-templates-example/tree/main/src/HostedServiceNet5RabbitConsumerTemplate)

 - **NET Core 3.1 Azure Function that gets triggered by a timer**
-  - This one is not an entire solution, instead  it is a single project.
+  - This one will not create an entire solution, instead it is just a single project.
-  - It creates a NET Core 3.1 Azure Function that is triggered by a timer.
+  - It is a NET Core 3.1 Azure Function that is triggered by a timer.
   - The function has the following features already built-in:
     - HealthChecks
     - Swagger